Differential elimination for dynamical models via projections with applications to structural identifiability: Implementation and performance

 For each of the benchmark models, Table~\ref{tab:our_performance} below contains \begin{itemize} \item the runtime of our implementation with a breakdown for the steps of Algorithms~\ref{alg:main}; \item indication whether the computed projection-based representation was actually a characteristic set of the elimination ideal as described in Remark~\ref{rem:charsets}; \item whether or not Algorithm~\ref{alg:wronsk} could conclude that the coefficients of the computed input-output equations are single-experiment identifiable. \end{itemize}

-We would like to make the following observations: \begin{enumerate} \item For the majority of the models, computing input-output equations (i.e., \ref{step:io_proj}) is not the most time-consuming step (unlike, for example, DAISY~\cite{DAISY}). \item In all the benchmark models the computed input-output projections form a characteristic set of the elimination ideal as described in Remark~\ref{rem:charsets}. \item In all but one case, the algorithm was able to conclude that the coefficients of the input-output equations are single-experiment identifiable.
-However, for one set of outputs in Example~\ref{ex:mapk}, the corresponding Wronskian matrix was singular.
+We would like to make the following observations: \begin{enumerate} \item For the majority of the models, computing input-output equations (i.e., \ref{step:io_proj}) is not the most time-consuming step (unlike, for example, DAISY~\cite{DAISY}). \item In all the benchmark models the computed input-output projections form a characteristic set of the elimination ideal as described in Remark~\ref{rem:charsets}. \item In all but one case (in Example~\ref{ex:mapk}), the algorithm was able to conclude that the coefficients of the input-output equations are SE-identifiable.
 To the best of our knowledge, this is the first case of a practically relevant model without constant states exhibiting such a behavior.
-Computation with SIAN~\cite{SIAN} shows that all the parameters are single-experiment identifiable, so the coefficients of the input-output equations are in fact single-experiment identifiable.
+Using SIAN~\cite{SIAN} we have verified that all the parameters are in fact SE-identifiable.

 \end{enumerate}